kdavies4/QCalc/README.md

     import U = QCalc.Units;
     Q.Pressure p = U.atm + 50*U.Pa;

 Nonscalar units are also supported.
+The `*` and `/` operators are overloaded to call the unit's transformation and its inverse, respectively.
 For example, this will give a value of x = 100:

     Real x = (0*U.degC + 100*U.K)/U.degC;